robified/js-unit-1-project-blackjack/README.md

 * Player 1 can either click HIT or STAND Button
 * HIT Button
 	* Receive a random card
-	* If sum of Player 1's cards > than 21, then Player 1 busts and REPLAY button appears
+	* If sum of Player 1's cards > than 21, then Player 1 busts and only REPLAY button is allowed.
 	* If sum of Player 1's cards = 21, then Player 1 wins.
 	* If sum of Player 1's cards < than 21, then Player 1 can HIT or STAND.
 * STAND Button
 	* The Dealer shows their 2nd card
-	* If the sum of Dealer's cards is <= 16, then DEALER must HIT until value is >= 17 or == 21.
+	* If the sum of Dealer's cards is < 16, then DEALER must HIT until value is >= 17 or == 21.
-	* If sum of Dealer's cards = 21, the Dealer wins.
+	* If sum of Dealer's cards == 21, the Dealer wins.
-	* If sum of Dealer's cards > than 21, then Dealer bust and REPLAY button appears.
+	* If sum of Dealer's cards > than 21, then Dealer bust and only REPLAY button is allowed.
 * REPLAY Button
 	* Restarts the game